franciscop/server/docs/documentation/options/README.md

 All of them are optional.
 Secret will inherit the secret from the global secret if it is not explicitly set.

-If the session.redis option or `REDIS_URL` is set with a Redis URL, a Redis store will be launched to achieve persistence in your sessions.
+If the session.redis option or the env `REDIS_URL` is set with a Redis URL, a Redis store will be launched to achieve persistence in your sessions.
 Read more about this in [the tutorial **Sessions in production**](http://serverjs.io/tutorials/sessions-production/).
 Example:

 ```bash
 # .env